 h.
-AIR/DUCT LEAKAGE & VENTILATION T1 Blower Door Test Data Setting an Air Sealing Target that guides setting an air sealing target is to seal the dwelling as tight as is cost effectively possible and then to ventilate right!
+AIR/DUCT LEAKAGE & VENTILATION T1 Blower Door Test Data Setting an Air Sealing Target

+The SC WAP is required to adhere to the ASHRAE 62.2 ventilation standard.
+The principle that guides setting an air sealing target is to seal the dwelling as tight as is cost effectively possible and then to ventilate right!
 Using an arbitrary standard of 30% reduction for all dwellings fails to acknowledge that some dwelling's potential for infiltration reduction will vary greatly from this 30%.